-Before ordering the expulsion, the board or campus behavior coordinator shall take into consideration:
+Before ordering the expulsion, the board or campus administrator shall take into consideration:

 - 1. Self-defense (see glossary), - 2.
-Intent or lack of intent at the time the student engaged in the conduct, - 3.
-The student's disciplinary history, or - 4.
-A disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct. - 5.
+Intent or lack of intent at the time the student engaged in the conduct, and - 3.
+The student's disciplinary history. - 4.
+A disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct, - 5.
 A student's status in the conservatorship of the Department of Family and Protective Services (foster care), or - 6.
 A student's status as homeless.

-If the student is expelled, the board or its designee shall deliver to the student and the student's parent a copy of the order expelling the student.
+After the due process hearing, if the student is expelled, the board or its designee shall deliver to the student and the student's parent a copy of the order expelling the student.

-Not later than the second business day after the hearing, the superintendent shall deliver to the juvenile court a copy of the expulsion order and the information required by Section 52.04 of the Family Code.
+Not later than the second business day after the hearing, the Campus Administrator shall deliver to the juvenile court a copy of the expulsion order and the information required by Section 52.04 of the Family Code.